 The researchers closely examined those foods that ignite the eczema symptoms and found that those foods which contain histamine which is directly responsible for allergic response and inflammation.
 On the other hand, there are some foods that naturally help in reducing inflammation and promote healthy skin.

-Following is the list of all those foods that they are considered best for eczema sufferers.
+Foods that are considered good for eczema sufferers.

 - Banana: High in potassium

-- Beef or Chicken broth: Provides skin-repairing amino acid glycine, great effect on skin
+- Beef or Chicken broth: Provides skin-repairing amino acid glycine, great effect on the skin

 - Beans: Low cholesterol, saturated fat, and sodium a good source of Vitamin B6